Zenith-the-realest/school-vault/Notes/Physics/LDRs and thermistors.md

 # What is an **LDR?**

-An LDR is a resistor whose resistance changes with **light intensity,** and also come in different shapes and sizes
+An LDR is a resistor whose resistance changes with **light intensity,** and also come in different shapes and sizes.

 ## How does the resistance of an LDR **change with light intensity?**

 As light intensity **increases**, the resistance of an LDR ***decreases.***

+# References:

+[[Series and parallel circuits]] - how these circuits work: LDRs and thermistors feature in parallel sensing circuits.
+[[Sensing circuits]] - LDRs and thermistors feature in these types of circuits.